Suggested Searches

 Computer simulation of a supermassive black hole at the core of a galaxy.
 Center is a black circle.
 Surrounding the black circle are arcs of red, blue, orange, and white.
 Further out from the circle are blotches of red, blue, orange, and white representing celestial objects.

-Observations with Hubble not only helped confirm that the center of the elliptical galaxy M87 harbors a black hole 2.6 billion times more massive than our Sun but showed unprecedented detail in the jet of subatomic particles streaming away from the central black hole.
+Observations with Hubble not only helped confirm that the center of the elliptical galaxy M87 harbors a black hole 2.6 billion times more massive than our Sun but showed unprecedented detail in the jet of subatomic particles traveling at nearly the speed of light streams from galaxy’s central black hole.

 NASA and the Hubble Heritage Team (STScI/AURA)

-Supermassive black holes are millions to tens of billions times the mass of the Sun.
-A Hubble galaxy census showed that a black hole’s mass is dependent on the mass of its host galaxy’s central bulge of stars: the larger the galaxy, the larger the black hole.
+Supermassive black holes are millions to tens of billions of times the mass of the Sun.
+Hubble images reveal disks of dust that fuel black holes at the centers of galaxies, and a Hubble galaxy census showed that a black hole’s mass is dependent on the mass of its host galaxy’s central bulge of stars: the larger the galaxy, the larger the black hole.
 This close relationship may be evidence that black holes grew along with their galaxies, devouring a fraction of the galaxy’s mass and intrinsically linking the black hole to the galaxy’s evolution.

-Black holes aren’t just associated with galaxies.
-Astronomers estimate that 100 million black holes roam the stars of our Milky Way galaxy alone.
+Black holes aren’t all supermassive and lurking at the cores of galaxies.
+Astronomers estimate that 100 million black holes roam the stars of our Milky Way alone, and these each have a mass closer to that of a single star.
 In 2022, two teams using Hubble data measured how a suspected isolated black hole’s gravity acted like a lens, warping and deflecting the light from a background star.
 Their measurements indicate the lensing object’s size is either a black hole or a compact neutron star.

 Four quadrants.
 The upper two hold images of the galaxies NGC 3377 (left) and NGC 3379 (right).
 The bottom left quadrant holds and image of the galaxy NGC 4486B.
 The lower-right quadrant shows an expanded view of NGC 4486B's center.
 Each image holds a bright-yellow core surrounded by more diffuse a yellow, then orange, and later red glow.

-NASA, Karl Gebhardt (University of Michigan), and Tod Lauer (NOAO)
+Karl Gebhardt (University of Michigan), Tod Lauer (NOAO) and NASA

 Two images.
 Left: A yellow-orange, and reddish disk (looking like a doughnut) surrounded by broader white and rust colored disk.
 Right: A nearly edge-on rusty-colored disk the far side appearing more white.